tevidebaek/k-species-tiling/README.md

 ## How to run the code

 You will need to specify the following things at the beginning of the `int_matrix.py` file:
--`k` : how many species to calculate for
+- `k` : how many species to calculate for
--`save_src` : the directory where you want to save any outputs -`save_csv` : how you want to format the filename of output CSV file that has matrix elements -`save_to_csv` : boolean you set if you want to save CSV output -`save_img` : boolean you set if you want to save a PNG image of matrix output
+- `save_src` : the directory where you want to save any outputs
+- `save_csv` : how you want to format the filename of output CSV file that has matrix elements
+- `save_to_csv` : boolean you set if you want to save CSV output
+- `save_img` : boolean you set if you want to save a PNG image of matrix output

 ## Restrictions on tilings